 A special topic focusing on central issues and debates in Systematic Theology.
-(In 2018: The Trinity)
+(Currently: The Trinity)

 This paper will extend the work completed at the 100/200-level in Systematic Theology by a more in-depth study of one of the core areas in Christian doctrine, namely the person and work of the triune God.
 It aims to help you to comprehend more fully the biblical basis of the doctrine; the development of the doctrine in the early church; leading trinitarian theologians such as Augustine, Thomas Aquinas and Karl Barth; and contemporary issues in trinitarian theology.
 This study is undertaken with a view towards the difference the doctrine makes for Christian existence and the challenges of human history.